 I often prefer to use plain photocopying paper for a lot of my sketches.

 Have you remembered to put a date on your palm tree drawings?
 This is important because you can observe how much you improve over a period of time.
+I wish you all the very best with your artistic adventure.

 Click a link below to view various nature illustrations: